How to Backup Gmail Emails

 Takeout exports every email in your mailbox in MBOX format.
 This includes Inbox, Sent, Drafts, Spam, Trash, and all labels.
 It also exports attachments inside the messages.

-Step-by-Step: Export Your Gmail with Takeout
+Step-by-Step: Export Your Gmail with Google Takeout

 - Sign in to your Google account and go to takeout.google.com.